intisar291/SentimentAnalysis/README.md

 accuracy for the model is 86.4%.

 #### **Complement Naive Bayes**-
+Table 5 shows the classification reports for the Com- plement Naive Bayes method.
+The precision and f1- score for neutral are 85.9% and 81.8% respectively.
+Whereas the precision and f1-score for positive are 46.5% and 52.4% respectively.
+The accuracy for the model is 73.7%.
+Table 6 shows the classification reports for the Complement Naive Bayes method.
+The precision and f1-score for Troubleshooting are 76.9% and 70.8% respectively.
+Whereas the precision and f1-score for Collaborative are 88.0% and 90.4% respectively.
+The accuracy for the model is 85.5%.
+>>
 The evalution matrix of 3 models are given below on tabular form
 ![Score](https://user-images.githubusercontent.com/83521671/220477521-6f520912-ecdd-45ed-b7b5-0ef1b221c6b4.JPG)